brandur/sorg/content/drafts/acid.md

 never been displaced by a better idea.

-In the last decade we've seen the emergence of a number of new data stores that give up ACID in favor of flashy features like streaming changesets, JavaScript APIs, or nestable JSON documents.
-Every decision comes with trade offs, but trading away these powerful guarantees for the feature novelties du jour is as raw of a deal as you'll ever see in the technical world.
+In the last decade we've seen the emergence of a number of new flavors of data store that come with untraditional features like streaming changesets, JavaScript APIs, or nestable JSON documents.
+Most of them assume that the need for horizontal partitioning is a given in this day and age and therefore ACID is put to the altar (this doesn't necessarily have to be the case, see below).
+Every decision comes with trade offs, but trading away these powerful guarantees for the novelties du jour or an unexamined assumption that horizontal scaling will very soon be a critically required feature is as raw of a deal as you'll ever see in the technical world.

-But why the value mismatch?
-Many of us have taught ourselves programming on frameworks like Rails, or been educated in environments where ACID databases were a part of the package that we took for granted.
-They've always been there, and we've never necessarily examined closely exactly what they can do for us and why they're important.
-In many cases this also leads to powerful features being underutilized.
+But why the mismatch in values?
+I think it's because many of us have taught ourselves programming on frameworks like Rails, or been educated in environments where ACID databases were a part of the package, and we've taken them for granted.
+They've always been there, and we've never necessarily considered closely exactly what they can do for us and why they're important.
+In many cases this also leads to their most powerful features being underutilized.

 I want to convince you that ACID databases are one of the most important tools in existence for ensuring